Our Team

 Charisse Gulosino

-Charisse Gulosino, an associate professor in the Leadership and Policy Studies Program at the University of Memphis, received her doctorate in education from Columbia University and pursued a postdoctoral training at Brown University’s Taubman Center for American Politics and Policy.
-Her research focuses on the evaluation of educational policies and programs with a specific interest in school choice that enhances education access, equity, efficiency, and results-based accountability.
+Charisse Gulosino, an associate professor in the Leadership and Policy Studies Program at the University of Memphis, received her doctorate in education from Columbia University and pursued postdoctoral training at Brown University’s Taubman Center for American Politics and Policy.
+Her research evaluates educational policies and programs with a specific interest in school choice that enhances education access, equity, efficiency, and results-based accountability.
 Charisse has served (2006-2010; 2019-2022) as chair and program chair of the American Educational Research Association’s Charters and School Choice SIG.
-She held the position of Visiting Scholar/Professor in the Graduate School of Education at the University of California, Berkeley from 2019-2020.
+She was a Visiting Scholar/Professor at the University of California, Berkeley Graduate School of Education from 2019-2020.
 She also serves as an Affiliate Faculty member at the Center for Research in Education Policy (CREP) within the College of Education at the University of Memphis.
 Her work has appeared in edited books and journals, including the Peabody Journal of Education, Planning and Changing Journal, Urban Education, Education Policy Analysis Archives, Education Economics, and Education Finance and Policy.
-Her research is available at https://sites.google.com/site/charissegulosino/personal-homepage.
+Her research is available here.

 Alex Headshot